exness/mock-xhr-request/README.md

 ```

 ### MockXHR.get/post/patch/put/delete
-To mock request in browser console call one of the methods (get/post/patch/put/delete) and pass url path.
+To mock request in browser console call one of the methods (get/post/patch/put/delete) and pass URL path.
 Then call one of the continuation methods:
 1) success - that will set 200 code response.
 2) error - is equivalent to 424 status code.
 3) withStatus - here you can specify any number status code as first argument, second and other ones are the same as in success/error methods.
 4) withDelay - before calling success/error/withStatus methods you can call this one to set response delay in milliseconds.

 The second argument for http method function(get/post/...) is order number.
 You can set mocks in order.
-The mock with last order number of mock without order will be used as default for specified url path.
+The mock with last order number of mock without order will be used as default for specified URL path.

-The url path could string with placeholders(any word, required and optional search) or RegExp.
+The URL path could string with placeholders(any word, required and optional search) or RegExp.
-if you call ``success`` or ``error`` functions without arguments, the mock system will try to apply the prepared mock, if url path matches.
+if you call ``success`` or ``error`` functions without arguments, the mock system will try to apply the prepared mock, if URL path matches.

 ```typescript
 // Usage